 Table of Contents

-There are different kinds of sugars.
-“Glucose” is what our body utilizes most.
-Other sugars we eat, like fructose from fruit or lactose from milk, are converted into glucose in our bodies and used for energy.
-Our bodies also break down starches, which are sugars stuck together, into glucose.
-Serum glucose is transported from the intestines or liver to body cells via the bloodstream and is made available for cell absorption via the hormone insulin, produced by the body primarily in the pancreas.
-Insulin is secreted by the beta cells of the islets of Langerhans in the pancreas in response to elevated levels of blood glucose.
-This pancreatic hormone facilitates the movement of glucose across the cell membranes to be used for metabolic activity.
-The alpha cells of the islets of Langerhans secrete glucagon when blood glucose levels are low.
+There are various types of sugars, with glucose being the primary form our body uses.
+Other sugars we consume, such as fructose from fruit or lactose from milk, are converted into glucose and used for energy.
+Starches, which are chains of sugars, are also broken down into glucose.
+Serum glucose travels from the intestines or liver to body cells through the bloodstream and is absorbed by cells with the help of insulin, a hormone produced by the pancreas.
+Insulin is secreted by the beta cells in the islets of Langerhans when blood glucose levels rise, facilitating glucose entry into cells for metabolic use.
+Conversely, the alpha cells in the islets of Langerhans release glucagon when blood glucose levels drop.

 Hyperglycemia